mmartensson/rogue-laze/README.md

 ### Build for production

-This command use Rollup to build an optimized version of the application for production:
+This command builds an optimized version of the application for production:

     npm run build

-It has two outputs: in addition to outputting a regular build, it outputs a legacy build which is compatible with older browsers down to IE11.

-At runtime it is determined which version should be loaded, so that legacy browsers don't force to ship more and slower code to most users on modern browsers.

-Note: If you need to add static files to the build, like the `images` folder or the `manifest.webmanifest`, you should register them in the `copy()` plugin of the `rollup.config.js`.